LGBT+ children and schools

 The well-being and circumstances of LGBT+ children and youth in schools

-Icelandic and foreign research shows that LGBT+ students often feel worse in schools than others, and that teaching methods, teaching materials, and the discourse are often exclusionary and even degrading towards LGBT+ people.
+Domestic and international research demonstrates that LGBT+ students often struggle more in school than their peers, as teaching practices, instructional materials, and general discourse frequently exclude or even demean them.
 It often seems that silence and embarrassment prevail around queerness, and children often hear LGBT+ terms used in negative terms before learning what the terms really mean.

 A recent survey of the experience of LGBT+ youth in Icelandic schools showed the significant positive influence supportive teachers and diverse teaching materials and discussions (based on LGBT+ issues) can have.